Set up an AWS resource endpoint connection

 You also need:

-Export your AWS resource configuration domain name:
+Export your chosen domain name:

-export RESOURCE_DOMAIN_NAME='http://YOUR-RESOURCE-DOMAIN-NAME/anything'
+export UPSTREAM_DOMAIN_NAME='http://YOUR-UPSTREAM-DOMAIN-NAME/anything'

 We’ll use this to connect to our Dedicated Cloud Gateway service.